 Architechtures takes a plot, your regulations, and design criteria and generates optimized residential building designs with the metrics attached: gross floor area, number of units, unit mix, and cost indicators.
 It is built for the developer-architect who needs to test the viability of a residential scheme quickly and defend the numbers.
 The output is closer to a real building proposal than a sketch.

 Watch-outs: it is focused on residential.
 For civic, cultural, or one-off projects it is the wrong tool.
+Note also that Pro is annual-only, so the real commitment is €492 up front rather than a month-to-month trial of the workflow.

 Architechtures.
 AI-powered generative residential building design.